Course Outline

 Goal:

-This assessment measures your ability to plan and execute a cybersecurity approach and to present your position to an audience of your peers.
-In addition to mimicking real-world group decision-making processes and group dynamics, you will have to coordinate your decisions with other decision-makers to execute your plan.
+Given a cybersecurity scenario, this group assessment measures your ability to plan and execute a cybersecurity approach and to present your position to an audience of your peers.

 Product: Oral and Written Piece